canadaprogrammer/edx-first-ios-app/README.md

       1. Make them wider to fit the width
       2. Click Add New Constraints
       3. Click the edges > Add 4 Constraints
-   5. On the tool bar
+   5. On the menu bar
       1. File > New > File
       2. iOS > Cocoa Touch Class > Next
       3. Class: AddFlightTableViewController, Subclass of: UITableViewController, Language: Swift > Next